Tyrant117/Vapor-Observables/README.md

-# Vapor-Observables
+# Vapor-Keys
-Simple observable fields that trigger events when their values changes.
+Simple observable fields that trigger events when their values change.